-The formation of coal and paint seams across North Devon began 350 million years ago in the warmer Carboniferous era and gave rise to Biddi-black (its local name), which is found in a number of seams stretching from Abbotsham on the coast to Umberleigh in the Taw valley.
+The formation of coal and paint seams across north Devon began 350 million years ago in the warmer Carboniferous era and gave rise to Biddi-black (its local name), which is found in a number of seams stretching from Abbotsham on the coast to Umberleigh in the Taw valley.

-- a hard anthracite coal
+- A hard anthracite coal

-a thick black clay
+A thick black clay

-and a fine ‘smutty’ powder
+A fine ‘smutty’ powder

 They have all been used for different purposes over the years.